 During this unit, encourage students to begin walking, jogging or running laps as soon as they arrive.
 The teacher or an assigned aide needs to be ready with a box of drinking straws or popsicle sticks.
 Students receive one for each lap -- and are encouraged to walk or run at their own pace.
 Have the aide gather and tally each student's mileage as you begin Today's Chat

-Targeted competency: HW 10.3.8 - in which students should:

-Demonstrate knowledge to adhere to traffic safety rules
+Targeted competency: HW 10.4.7 - in which students should: Analyze the importance of traffic safety rules